Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Constrained Nonlinear Programming via Safe Gradient Flow

 \subsection{Safe Gradient Flow via Feedback Control}

 Consider the control-affine system

-One can interpret this system as the standard gradient flow of $f$ modified by a ``control action''.
+One can interpret this system as the standard gradient flow of~$f$ modified by a ``control action'' incorporating the gradients of the constraint functions.
 The intuition is that the drift term takes care of optimizing $f$ toward the minimizer, and this direction can be modified with the input if the trajectory gets close to the boundary of the feasible set, cf. Figure~\ref{fig:motivation}.

 Our idea for the controller design is to only modify the drift when the feasibility of the state is endangered.
-We accomplish this by looking at the feasible set $\Cc$ as a safe set and using $\map{\phi=(g, h)}{\real^n}{\real^{m + k}}$ as an \new{$(m, k)$-vector control barrier function} to synthesize the feedback controller, as described next.
+We accomplish this by looking at the feasible set $\Cc$ as a safe set and using $\map{\phi=(g, h)}{\real^n}{\real^{m + k}}$ as an $(m, k)$-vector control barrier function to synthesize the feedback controller, as described next.

-Let $\alpha > 0$ be a design parameter. \new{For reasons of space, we sometimes omit the arguments of functions when they are clear from the context}.
-Following Section~\ref{sec:control-barrier}, define the admissible control set as \new { } The next result shows that $\phi$ is a valid VCBF for \eqref{eq:augment}.
+Let $\alpha > 0$ be a design parameter. {For reasons of space, we sometimes omit the arguments of functions when they are clear from the context}.
+Following Section~\ref{sec:control-barrier}, define the admissible control set as